configcat/docs/website/docs/sdk-reference/dart.md

 ```

 ## HttpClient
 The ConfigCat SDK internally uses a <a href="https://github.com/flutterchina/dio" target="_blank">Dio HTTP client</a> instance to download the latest configuration over HTTP.
-You have the option to customize the internal Http client.
+You have the option to customize the internal HTTP client.

 ### HTTP Timeout
 You can set the maximum wait time for a ConfigCat HTTP response by using Dio's timeouts.